google/budou/README.md

 Thai, will be added as Cloud Natural Language API adds support.

 ## Where to use
-Budou is designed to be used in eye-catching sentences such as titles and headings, but **NOT** body texts assuming split chunks would be more stood out negatively in larger typography.
+Budou is designed to be used mostly in eye-catching sentences such as titles and headings assuming split chunks would be more stood out negatively in larger typography.

 ## Caching